published on ASAP

 Meet Face to Face

 Strive to have a face-to-face conversation rather than emailing or talking by phone.
-When having a personal meeting you’ll eliminate any misunderstanding you may receive by email, text or phone, for example.
-Face-to-face meetings are the ideal option, because you can receive feedback through body language including a smile.
+When having a personal meeting you’ll eliminate any misunderstanding you may receive by email, text, or phone.
+Face-to-face meetings are the ideal option because you can receive feedback through body language, such as a smile or nod.
 These meetings also make it easier to interpret a person’s feelings, which is critical when having a difficult conversation.